 Possibly one of the smallest campsites in Cornwall.
 This year, 2018, we will be open from 25th May until the end of August.
 Our tariff is £7 per adult £4 per child.
-The little cabin will be bookable for £10 extra per night and sleeps 2 people only.
 Please read our About our campsite page.
-We will take bookings from January 2018 this year via email: email@example.com or mobile: 07412759121 or follow me on twitter
+We will take bookings from January 2018 this year via email: firstname.lastname@example.org or mobile: 07412759121 or follow me on twitter

 Sunday, 20 April 2014